 Don Alejo, Nov.
 2010, 77 years old.
 The drug cartel comes to his ranch telling he has one day to leave.
 He warns them he'll be waiting for them if they come.
 The next day the drug gang arrives armed with assault rifles and grenades.
 Don Alejo is alone, barricaded in his home, armed with bolt action hunting rifles.
 Don Alejo greets the gang with gunfire, starting a gun battle during which he kills 4 gunmen, and wounds 2 more so badly they were left for dead.
 Finally the drug cartel breaches Don Alejo's home with grenades and kill him.
 The authorities show up on the scene and describe he as riddled with bullets and two guns by his side.

 Minoru Saito.
-Japanese solo sailor, who in 2008 in the age of 73 left for his eighth solo circumnavigation via the Roaring Forties...(that is: 40th and 50th South, where there is no land masses to hinder the westerlies from blowing, and wind speeds are often 40 kn or more) against the prevailing winds.
+Japanese solo sailor, who in 2008 in the age of 73 left for his eighth solo circumnavigation via the Roaring Forties...(that is: 40th and 50th South, where there are no land masses to hinder the westerlies from blowing, and wind speeds are often 40 knots or more) against the prevailing winds.
 That means he had to sail around the Cape Horn from east to west, which is extremely dangerous, even if done following the winds from west to east.
 Saito arrived home in Japan 2010 in the age of 76, making him the oldest solo circumnavigator.

 Yasuteru Yamada singlehandedly organised a group of retired engineers and others to help clean up radioactive waste from Fukushima power station, on the grounds that the elderly had less to lose than the young.